-In accordance with the terms of our engagement letter dated 19 September 2017 and further to the requirements of the Education and Skills Funding Agency (ESFA) as included in the Academies Accounts Direction 2021 to 2022, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by South Manchester Learning Trust during the period 1 September 2021 to 31 August 2022 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 2 October 2023 and further to the requirements of the Education and Skills Funding Agency (ESFA) as included in the Academies Accounts Direction 2023 to 2024, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by Achieve And Learn Trust (previously known as South Manchester Learning Trust) during the period 1 September 2023 to 31 August 2024 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.

-This report is made solely to South Manchester Learning Trust and ESFA in accordance with the terms of our engagement letter.
-Our work has been undertaken so that we might state to the South Manchester Learning Trust and ESFA those matters we are required to state in a report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than South Manchester Learning Trust and ESFA, for our work, for this report, or for the conclusion we have formed.
+This report is made solely to Achieve And Learn Trust (previously known as South Manchester Learning Trust) and ESFA in accordance with the terms of our engagement letter.
+Our work has been undertaken so that we might state to the Achieve And Learn Trust (previously known as South Manchester Learning Trust) and ESFA those matters we are required to state in a report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than Achieve And Learn Trust (previously known as South Manchester Learning Trust) and ESFA, for our work, for this report, or for the conclusion we have formed.

-Respective responsibilities of South Manchester Learning Trust's accounting officer and the reporting accountant
+Respective responsibilities of Achieve And Learn Trust (previously known as South Manchester Learning Trust)'s accounting officer and the reporting accountant

-The accounting officer is responsible, under the requirements of South Manchester Learning Trust's funding agreement with the Secretary of State for Education dated 25 August 2017 and the Academy Trust Handbook, extant from 1 September 2021, for ensuring that expenditure disbursed and income received is applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.
+The accounting officer is responsible, under the requirements of Achieve And Learn Trust (previously known as South Manchester Learning Trust)'s funding agreement with the Secretary of State for Education dated 25 August 2017 and the Academy Trust Handbook, extant from 1 September 2023, for ensuring that expenditure disbursed and income received is applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.

-Our responsibilities for this engagement are established in the United Kingdom by our profession's ethical guidance, and are to obtain limited assurance and report in accordance with our engagement letter and the requirements of the Academies Accounts Direction 2021 to 2022.
-We report to you whether anything has come to our attention in carrying out our work which suggests that in all material respects, expenditure disbursed and income received during the period 1 September 2021 to 31 August 2022 have not been applied to purposes intended by Parliament or that the financial transactions do not conform to the authorities which govern them.
+Our responsibilities for this engagement are established in the United Kingdom by our profession's ethical guidance, and are to obtain limited assurance and report in accordance with our engagement letter and the requirements of the Academies Accounts Direction 2023 to 2024.
+We report to you whether anything has come to our attention in carrying out our work which suggests that in all material respects, expenditure disbursed and income received during the period 1 September 2023 to 31 August 2024 have not been applied to purposes intended by Parliament or that the financial transactions do not conform to the authorities which govern them.